cs573-22s/a2-DataVis-5ways/README.md

   - Colors were provided to the function to match the exact color scheme of the provided chart
   - Legend position was matched exactly (center right of the graph)
   - The ticks on the x axis and y axis are matched exactly

+- R:
+  - The graph matches exactly with the provided graph